strimzi/strimzi-ui/docs/Linting.md

 These checks are enforced by `prettier`, and the configuration [here](../utils/linting/prettier.conf.js).

-If required, these checks can be run manualy by running `npm run lint:format`.
-Where possible, `prettier` will autofix issues as they are discovered.
+If required, these checks can be run manually by running `npm run lint:format`.
+Where possible, `prettier` will auto fix issues as they are discovered.

 - *Note:* To follow on agreement on code style - https://github.com/strimzi/strimzi-ui/issues/4 .